 Their office said that they “had never experienced this with anyone.”
 After researching it, I was very scared and angry at myself for not fully understanding the test or asking questions.
 I was angry for not being fully informed.
 I never would have agreed to this test had I known of this kidney damage risk.

-Although my kidney function labs were abnormal, and I was very symptomatic with kidney disease, I was sent home and told to follow up with my PCP.
+Although my kidney function labs were abnormal, and I was very symptomatic of kidney disease, I was sent home and told to follow up with my PCP.
 I reported my ER visit.

 Symptoms Dismissed and Nephrotoxic Drugs Prescribed –Second ER Visit